The Majestic Gullfoss - Iceland's Golden Waterfall, which gives a Name to the Golden Circle

-I have way too often seen people slipping on the icy path right by Gullfoss and being unable to stand up, lying flat on their stomach, with other travellers coming to their rescue and putting themselves at risk in the process.
+I have way too often seen people slipping on the icy path right by Gullfoss and being unable to stand up, lying flat on their stomachs, with other travellers coming to their rescue and putting themselves at risk in the process.

 The path is closed for a reason.
-Not to ruin your visit to Gullfoss in the winter time, but to keep visitors safe and alive during their Iceland visit.
+Not to ruin your visit to Gullfoss in the wintertime, but to keep visitors safe and alive during their Iceland visit.
 So let's enjoy and survive our stay at Gullfoss and be careful here.

 A low relief of Sigríður in Brattholt by Ríkarður Jónsson